 However, for trade unions, it’s important to read the questionnaire, know what is being asked and take information on women transport worker to your trade union national centre.
 It may be that you submit a version for your national centre to consider or that your work on the questionnaire together with them.
 It’s important for unions to build sustainable relationships with their national centres, investing in cooperation and alliance building to provide a unified response to the ILO.
 If you are unable to connect with your national centre directly, you can contact the ITUC who will assist.

-The ITUC campaign toolkit (shown above) gives advice on how to engage with employer bodies and governments on their responses too.
-The ITUC is working on model answers to assist trade union national centres in their responses and these will be available soon.
+The ITUC campaign toolkit (shown above) gives advice on how to engage with employer bodies and governments and provides model answers to assist trade union national centres in their responses to the ILO questionnaire.